eeue56/elm-all-dict/README.md

 # elm-all-dict

+This library provides two Dict implementations.
+Firstly, it provides `AllDict`, a dictionary which you may pass a hashing function in order to allow all types to be stored as keys.

+Secondly, it provides `EveryDict`, a dictionary which uses `toString` as a hashing function.

 This is a dictionary based off of core's Dict implementation, except it can support any type, rather than just `comparable`s.
 A function must be given which will hash the key into a `comparable`.

 ```elm